Space of dark states in Tavis-Cummings model: Structure of the dark subspace

 \section{Structure of the dark subspace}

-Here we consider the dark subspace in the $ TC $ model with the $ RWA $ approximation.
-We shall identify the natural numbers $ j $ with tuples of zeros and ones making up their binary expansion.

 Let $ | j \rangle $ be the base state of the system of $ n $ qubits; we introduce the notation $ N = 2^n $ - this is the dimension of the entire quantum state space of the $ n $ - qubit system.
-We denote by $ 1 (j) $ the number of units in this state; then the number of zeros in it is $ 0 (j) = n-1 (j) $.
-We define a binary relation on the basis states, denoted by $ Emission (j, j ') $, which is true if and only if $ j' $ is obtained from $ j $ by replacing the single one by zero.
+We denote by $ 1 (j) $ the Hamming weight of this state, i.e. number of units in it; then the number of zeros in it is $ 0 (j) = n-1 (j) $.
+We define a binary relation on the basis states, denoted by $ Emission (j, j ') $, which is true if and only if $ j' $ is obtained from $ j $ by replacing the single unit by zero.
 In other words, $ j '$ is obtained from $ j $ by the action of the decreasing operator $ J_- $ on one of the atoms in the excited state.
 In this case $1(j')=1(j)-1$.

 The emission of a photon by an atomic system in a state $|j\rangle$, has the form

 where $Emission(j,j')$.

 For a basic state $|j'\rangle$ we call $j'$- family the set of basic states $|j\rangle$, such that $Emission(j,j')$ is true.
 In the other words, $j'$- family consists of basic states $|j'\rangle$, for which the transition of the form (\ref{emission}) is the photon emission. $j'$- family we denote by $[j']$ and call the state $|j'\rangle$ its parent.